AndreiBazhenau/gb/README.md

 # GeekBrains projects

-This repository contains code which was created during GeekBrains courses in Data Sciense course.
+This repository contains code which was created during GeekBrains courses in Data Sciense faculty.

 FOLDERS: